+- Practice physical distancing

+- □ Practice responsible hygiene

+- □ Follow public health authority guidelines

+- □ Follow facility guidelines and protocols

+- □ Have FUN!

-At the Fac cility Practice physical distancing Practice responsible hygiene Follow public health authority guidelines Follow facility guidelines and protocols Have FUN!
-Pre-R inge ette Activity - The following items are confirmed: All participants have confirmed attendance via online platform or to the designated team contact.
-All participants, parents and coaches have signed the participant liability waiver and declaration of compliance.
-Each Participant has confirmed that they have not travelled outside of Canada within the last 14 days nor has any member of their household Each Participant entering the facility has taken the Self-Assessment test All participants and coaches have washed their hands prior to entering the ice area.
-All participants have all their own designated equipment.
-All coaches in attendance have completed mandatory education.
+Pre-Ringette Activity - The following items are confirmed:

+- All participants have confirmed attendance via online platform or to the designated team contact. - All participants, parents and coaches have signed the participant liability waiver and declaration of compliance. - Each Participant has confirmed that they have not travelled outside of Canada within the last 14 days nor has any member of their household - Each Participant entering the facility has taken the Self-Assessment Test (Appendix 8) - □ All participants and coaches have washed their hands prior to entering the ice area. - □ All participants have all their own designated equipment. - □ All coaches in attendance have completed mandatory education.

-APPENDIX 2: COVID-19 SAFETY OFFICER RESPONSABILITIES AND CHECKLIST
+APPENDIX 2: COVID-19 SAFETY OFFICER RESPONSIBILITIES AND CHECKLIST